flo-compbio/genometools/docs/source/gene_sets.rst

 Working with Gene Sets
 ======================

-GenomeTools contains two classes for working with gene sets: `GeneSet` and `GeneSetDB`.
+GenomeTools contains two classes for working with gene sets: `GeneSet` and `GeneSetCollection`.

 Gene Sets (`GeneSet`)
 ---------------------